etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/large language models.md

 **Instruction-tuning** addresses this problem by fine-tuning LLMs to be conditioned on inputs generated in a more human-friendly interface.
 Some examples of these models are Google FLAN, OpenAI InstructGPT, and Alpaca.

 Fine-tuning occurs over a dataset of user instructions and corresponding demonstrations of task execution.

 ---
-#### retrieval augmented generation (RAG)
-[[retrieval augmented generation]] is a popular alternative to fine-tuning an LLM.
-RAG is a framework that enables us to connect LLMs to external knowledge bases, such as enterprise-specific [[databases]], without the need for re-training.
-This structure is relatively easy to implement and also reduces hallucinations or false responses from the LLM.
-It's also easier to keep the knowledge base up to date since the domain knowledge is learned by searching dynamic databases in real time.

----
 # model compression